hsiao62osu/oso-de-repository/docs/digital-accessibility/digital-accessibility-home.md

 See the list of best practices that IDs, LXDs, and SAs should know and be able to apply:
 * [General best practices](digital-accessibility-best-practices-general)
-* Best practices for Microsoft Word
+* Best practices for Microsoft 365
+* Best practices for PDF/Adobe Acrobat
+* Best practices for H5P